 Acknowledgements

 The Petermann 2015 Expedition was supported by the US-NSF Polar Programs (Awards 1418053 to Mix and Stoner, 1417787 to Mayer, and 1417784 to Jennings), NASA, UNAVCO, CH2M Polar Field Services (Jessy Jenkins), Polar Geospatial Center, the Swedish Polar Research Secretariat and the Swedish Maritime Administration.
 KAH’s time was supported by the British Antarctic Survey “Polar Science for Planet Earth” programme funded by the UK’s Natural Environment Research Council, and by the Visiting Scholar Program at Center for Coastal and Ocean Mapping at the University of New Hampshire.
 M.J. and colleagues from Stockholm University were supported by a grant from the Swedish Research Council (VR).
 We also thank Geocenter Danmark who supported the inclusion of multichannel seismic data acquisition during the Petermann 2015 Expedition and Per Trinhammer for his help acquiring these data.
+We thank Neil Arnold for useful discussions about Greenland glaciology.